pivotal/docs-tas-adapter/install.md

       --namespace tas-adapter-install
     ```

-   The output should look like the following:
+   The output looks like the following:

     ```bash
     | Retrieving installation details for tas-adapter...